Five Towns Stadium

 The Five Towns Stadium also known as Axiom is a future rugby league stadium in Glasshoughton, Castleford, West Yorkshire, England.
 The stadium is intended to have a capacity of 13,300 spectators, it will replace Wheldon Road which has been home to Castleford Tigers since 1926.

 Background

-It is possible the ground might initially be shared with Wakefield Trinity as they were denied planning permission for their Newmarket Stadium plans.

-The project was given the go ahead in 2007, and is expected to cost around £15 million and will be part of a £40 million development.

 Work was expected to start on the new ground in late 2008, just off junction 32 of the M62.

 On 22 May 2009, the completion of a detailed draft design including details of the facilities to be included in the new ground and a building schedule was unveiled.
-The new stadium has been designed by Leeds- and London-based architect practice 'Ramsden and Partners'.
-Unfortunately no money could be found to fund the project and it was abandoned although Castleford expressed their desire to move to a new stadium.
+The new stadium had been designed by Leeds- and London-based architect practice 'Ramsden and Partners'.
+Unfortunately no money could be found to fund the project and it was abandoned although Castleford still expressed their desire to move to a new stadium.